Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 )

 The second approach is to directly use Hyprlands Unix sockets, the first of which is fully replicated in hyprctl.
-For sockets the same conversion as with hyprctl would be required.
+For sockets, the same conversion as with hyprctl would be required.

 The third approach is to use the zwlr_output_manager_v1 protocol in order to apply the configuration. @wlr-output-management Hyprland uses a fork of wlroots as a foundation library.
-A benefit with this would be the automatic support for any other environment that supports this protocol, the downside is that should this protocol might not fully replicate Hyprlands features in the future, as this protocol specifically targets wlroots.
+A benefit with this would be the automatic support for any other environment that supports this protocol, the downside is that this protocol might not fully replicate Hyprlands features in the future, as this protocol specifically targets wlroots.

 #subsubsubsection("Wlroots Implementation")
 As mentioned in @HyprlandImplementation, the wlroots implementation can only be